Christian Arroyo Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective nine K/9, the 10th-best in MLB.
+- The Yankees pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Yankees' 3.58 team ERA ranks third across all league pitching staffs.
+- The Yankees' 3.57 team ERA ranks fourth among all MLB pitching staffs.

-- Yankees pitchers combine to give up 75 total home runs at a rate of 1.1 per game (to rank 19th in baseball).
+- Yankees pitchers combine to surrender 77 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- The righty's last time out was on Tuesday against the Chicago White Sox, when he tossed six innings, surrendering three earned runs while giving up six hits.
+- His most recent appearance was on Saturday against the Boston Red Sox, when the right-hander went six innings, surrendering one earned run while giving up six hits.

-- The 27-year-old has amassed an ERA of 4.96, with 9.6 strikeouts per nine innings, in 13 games this season.
-Opponents are hitting .287 against him.
+- The 30-year-old has an ERA of 3.49, with 8.6 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .186 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.